 I am also interested in video games, notably musical video games, and I am trying to link current research works about time management and agogic modifications with musical video games.

-Finally, I composed some electroacoustic pieces of music, I made a website for the musician Alif Tree, and I am fan of the ice-hockey team of Bordeaux.
+Finally, I composed some electroacoustic pieces of music and I am fan of the ice-hockey team of Bordeaux.